Advanced Techniques and Framing for artists and photographers

 The aim of these workshop is to help participants understand the use of color and how to develop a painting using multiple layers of paint while looking at composition, color, tone, texture and edges.

 We will start the day with a brief introduction on oil painting and materials that we are going to use.
 We will then introduce landscape painting and the methodology we are going to use to paint this painting.

 We will then start working on the painting itself.
-We will first sketch the picture on the available canvas and start mixing colours.
-By the middle of the day we will finish the first stage of the painting.
+We will first sketch the picture on the available canvas and start mixing color.

 Testimonials: ..."Though I have been painting for number of years I did not have a clear & exact idea about many of the things you taught us that day.
 And there is no place where anyone can come to know all those details in one go.
 So you did a great job." - Kithsiri Gunawardane "...Your workshop last Sunday was excellent - very well planned & informative.
 Good notes, demonstrations on varnishing, framing etc were all very well presented & we both gained the knowledge we were needing.
 Thanks a lot for organising the day..." - Glynis and Paul

 "Hi Christopher.
 I really enjoyed the workshop.
 It was very informative and practical." -Kerrie

 Right: Framing course review on CPAS Newsletter (please click to enlarge)